vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/customize-theme/index.md

 ## 5. The main template

-The `main.html` file, extending the `base.html` template, will be used for all markdown pages and it is the starting point to add custom template.
+The `main.html` file, extending the `base.html` template, will be used for all markdown pages, and it is the starting point to add custom template.

 To override it, add the `main.html` file in the `overrides` folder.
 Here are things I'm going to do to add more content into a blog post: